 Common Ground Debates

-- Should we be designating more land as monuments/reserves or less?
+Should we be designating more land as monuments and reserves?

 When does the sharing of ideas become cultural appropriation?

 Want to learn more or host a common ground debate in your city?
 Get in touch!